About the Program

 Computer Science Concentration

-CIS students interested in computer systems and their scientific or engineering applications elect the Computer Science (CS) option.
+Students interested in computer systems and their scientific or engineering applications elect the Computer Science (CS) option.
 CS option students study computer architecture, artificial intelligence, distributed and parallel systems, networks, operating systems, programming, and web technologies.
-The CS option places greater emphasis on understanding how computer systems work and prepares graduates for positions in embedded and systems programming, enterprise computing, graphics and visualization, computer game development, networks, scientific programming, and web technology, among others.
+The CS option places greater emphasis on understanding how computer systems work and prepares graduates for positions in embedded and systems programming, enterprise computing, graphics and visualization, networks, scientific programming, and web technology, among others.

 Information Systems Concentration